loading

 Kitchen environments present unique challenges for electronic equipment.
 Heat from cooking surfaces, airborne grease, steam from dishwashing areas, and frequent cleaning with chemical solutions all affect hardware longevity.

 Operating temperature range.
-Commercial kitchen temperatures can exceed 40°C (104°F) near heat sources.
+Commercial kitchen temperatures can exceed 40°C near heat sources.
 KDS displays should be rated for continuous operation in ambient temperatures up to at least 50°C to avoid screen degradation or processor throttling.

-How to Evaluate a KDS Before Purchase
+How to Evaluate KDS Hardware Before Purchase

 Criterion 01